Kimia Mohammadpour

 Education & Experience

-I am currently completing my Master of Counselling Psychology at Adler University, building on my academic background in Psychology with a minor in Counselling and Human Development from Simon Fraser University.
+I recently completed my Master of Counselling Psychology at Adler University, building on my academic background in Psychology with a minor in Counselling and Human Development from Simon Fraser University.
 My training is supported by hands-on experience in crisis support, shelter work, and community-based settings, where I have worked alongside individuals navigating acute stress, complex life circumstances, and transitions.
 Through my education and practicum experiences, I have collaborated with multidisciplinary teams and developed a strong foundation in ethical, culturally responsive, and client-centred care.
 I bring a thoughtful, organized, and compassionate approach to my work, grounded in respect for each person’s lived experience.